 Ask Filipinos “What is the Philippines known for?” and you’ll only get either of two things.
 They wouldn’t know where to end, or begin.

-Since we’ve already mentioned it in the intro, might as well start from there.
+Since I’ve already mentioned it in the intro, might as well start from there.
 The Philippines is an archipelago with many islands.
 How many, to be exact?
-7,641 as of the year 2017.
+7,641.
 They say with climate change and the world’s rising waters, though, that’s not a permanent number.

 Another fun fact: Aside from tropical weather, the Philippines is famous for breathtaking sunrises and sunsets.
 Why?
 Because it sits close to the equator (right above it!); the sunlight that hits these areas is more concentrated, hence tank-top temperatures and the daily light shows.

-2. The country has three main island groups: Luzon, Visayas, and Mindanao
+2. Three main island groups: Luzon, Visayas, and Mindanao

 Luzon is home to 38 provinces; Visayas, 16; and Mindanao, 27.
 That’s a total of 81 awesome Philippine provinces to choose from, for your next trip and the trips after that!

-We won’t sugarcoat — most locals have a love-hate relationship with the Philippine capital, Manila.
+I won’t sugarcoat — most locals have a love-hate relationship with the Philippine capital, Manila.
 Its unending thrum is both a curse and a blessing.
-We daresay it’s even one of those cities that never sleep, and the Philippines is famous for it!
+I daresay it’s even one of those cities that never sleep, and the Philippines is famous for it!

 Philippines fun fact: The city of Manila is different from Metro Manila.
 Metro Manila is actually an entire region also called the National Capital Region or the NCR.
 Here, you’ll find countless CBDs, entertainment complexes, and the seat of the government; it’s composed of cities that are major economic hubs.
-The government Manila city, meanwhile, is just one of these centres.
+Manila city, meanwhile, is just one of these centers.
 It’s also the Philippine capital.

-4. We have ties to Malays, Spanish, Japanese, and Americans
+4. Ties to Malays, Spanish, Japanese, and Americans

 Learning to speak Filipino is pretty easy since it’s a very phonetic language.
 Here are a few words to get you started: Salamat (thank you), masarap (delicious), oo (yes), hindi (no), kaibigan (friend), tara (let’s go!).